 The experiments other than Stitch first appeared in prequel spin-off material that was released before the 2002 original film, including the PlayStation 2 game Disney's Stitch: Experiment 626.
-Although at least one of them have technically appeared in every Lilo & Stitch work—thanks to Stitch—they were not a major focus of the franchise until Stitch!
+Although technically every Lilo & Stitch work features at least one experiment—mainly Stitch—they were not a major focus of the franchise until Stitch!
 The Movie, the 2003 direct-to-video pilot to Lilo & Stitch: The Series.
 Additionally, the 2017 Chinese animated television spin-off Stitch & Ai excludes all of the original experiments apart from Stitch and instead introduces brand new ones based on Chinese mythological creatures.

 In the first television series, Stitch and his best friend Lilo Pelekai hunt down the experiments, who were scattered around Kauai as dehydrated pods thanks to the events of the pilot.
 The pods activate when they come into contact with water.
 When the duo captures and tames an experiment, Lilo gives them a name, and they find a "one true place" (i.e. occupation) where the experiment can use its abilities for productive purposes.